-'''

-Don't reciprocate aggressive or hos
+- Don't reciprocate aggressive or hostile behavior

-Don't' get personal
+- Don't' get personal

-Take a break to "cool off"
+- Take a break to "cool off"

-'''

-Label the process
+- Label the process

-'''

-"We could argue all day about who's righ agree about that.
-Let's see if we can mo
+- "We could argue all day about who's right and who's wrong but we are never going to agree about that.
+Let's see if we can move forward and discuss possible solutions."

-'''
+Effective Feedback